 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, West Berkshire Council reported total carbon emissions of approximately 9,026,000 kg CO2e.
 This figure includes Scope 1 emissions of about 3,295,800 kg CO2e, primarily from stationary combustion (2,953,100 kg CO2e) and mobile combustion (218,400 kg CO2e).
-Scope 2 emissions, attributed to purchased electricity, accounted for approximately 2,529,400 kg CO2e.
+Scope 2 emissions, resulting from purchased electricity, accounted for approximately 2,529,400 kg CO2e.
 Additionally, Scope 3 emissions totalled around 3,200,700 kg CO2e, with significant contributions from purchased goods and services (2,010,230 kg CO2e) and business travel (325,000 kg CO2e).
-In comparison, the council's emissions in 2023 were about 9,607,000 kg CO2e, showing a reduction of approximately 581,000 kg CO2e in 2024.
-This trend continues from previous years, where emissions were reported at 10,354,000 kg CO2e in 2022 and 9,728,000 kg CO2e in 2021.
-West Berkshire Council has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
-However, they are actively working on their Environment Strategy, which outlines their commitment to reducing carbon emissions and enhancing sustainability practices within the region.
-The council's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+Comparatively, in 2023, the Council's total emissions were about 9,607,000 kg CO2e, indicating a reduction of approximately 581,000 kg CO2e in 2024.
+The breakdown for 2023 included Scope 1 emissions of 3,521,800 kg CO2e, Scope 2 emissions of 2,475,210 kg CO2e, and Scope 3 emissions of 3,840,670 kg CO2e.
+Despite these figures, West Berkshire Council has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+The Council's emissions data is not cascaded from any parent organization, indicating that it operates independently in its reporting and climate commitments.
+Overall, West Berkshire Council is actively monitoring its carbon footprint and has demonstrated a commitment to reducing emissions, although further strategic initiatives may be necessary to establish formal reduction targets.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.